trujunzhang/App-1.4.26-2-fixed/contributingGuides/TS_STYLE.md

 ## Communication Items

-> Comment in the `#expensify-open-source` Slack channel if any of the following situations are encountered.
+> Comment in the `#ieatta-open-source` Slack channel if any of the following situations are encountered.
 Each comment should be prefixed with `TS ATTENTION:`.
 Internal engineers will access each situation and prescribe solutions to each case.
 Internal engineers should refer to general solutions to each situation that follows each list item.

 - I think types definitions in a third party library or JavaScript's built-in module are incomplete or incorrect